11 Types of Willow Trees to Provide Shade & Enhance Your Yard

 This is an interesting species.
 It is a shrub with a purple stem and blue and green leaves when it is young.
 It mostly needs full sun but can manage with some shade and dry soil.

 It is mostly planted to control soil erosion along lakes and streams.
-But it is also a good hedge.
+But it is also makes for good types of hedges.
 It has beautiful flowers and the stems can be used for arts and crafts.

 This species is also used in pain medication because the bark has salicin in it.
 You may have to cut it back to the ground once in three or five years so that the plant is vigorous and maintains its look.
 It is, after all, also an ornamental shrub.